cyberAkeshan/LIG_docu/README.md

 ### 3.2 Usability

 #### 3.2.1 Familiar Feeling
-With the use of the standatized Material UI design the App will be intuitive to use.
+With the use of the standardized Material UI design the App will be intuitive to use.
 Users can nagivate through the app in a familiar way.

 #### 3.2.2 minimal setup for specific functions
 For functions like the nearest supermarket to user has to allow us to access his location.